psathwikaa/front-end/README.md

 - Built small practice exercises: word blanks, record collection updater, card counting logic
 - Files: [week-3/](./week-3/)

+- This week, I worked on building a simple Motion Detector component using VueUse in Nuxt project.
+The task was to capture device motion data and display it in the same format as another component using useMouse().
+It looked like a small task in the beginning, but I ended up spending a lot more time than expected debugging browser compatibility, permissions, and device motion APIs.
+It was a good learning experience and helped me understand how browser APIs and VueUse work in real projects.

 ## 🛠️ Tools
 - VS Code
 - Live Server